fmalmeida/ngs-preprocess/README.md

        nextflow run fmalmeida/ngs-preprocess --help

-> Users can get let the pipeline always updated with: `nextflow pull fmalmeida/ngs-preprocess`
+:fire: Users can get let the pipeline always updated with: `nextflow pull fmalmeida/ngs-preprocess`

 ## Documentation

+### Selecting between conda, docker and singularity

+By default, the standard profile of the pipeline will search for the existance of the conda environment.
+If users want to execute it with docker or singularity, please use the folowing:

+* docker
+    + `nextflow run fmalmeida/ngs-preprocess -profile docker [options]`
+* singularity
+    + `nextflow run fmalmeida/ngs-preprocess -profile singularity [options]`

 ### Usage